Updated: May 20

 Despite the fact that the Insurance Institute of Highway Safety has mandated service hours, preventable accidents continue to occur throughout California.

-The Most Common Causes of Truck Accidents
+What are The Common Causes of Truck Accidents in California

 When you add in the following facts, you may have a catastrophe on your hands:

 Concerned with their profit margins, trucking companies keep their vehicles on the road for as long as possible and can fail to maintain them properly.
 Despite stringent safety laws governing how often trucks should be inspected and maintained, some businesses fail to inspect motors, lights, and brakes as regularly or thoroughly as they should.

 Truck drivers, particularly tractor-trailer drivers, need specialized training, and they can be sent out on the road without adequate planning.
 Trucks are more challenging to navigate due to their enormous size and weight and can quickly tip over on sharp turns.
 They still take much longer to stop than automobiles.
 Unfortunately, because inexperienced truck drivers are paid less than their more experienced coworkers, trucking companies may prefer to place them on the road in order to save money.